Why Is My Check Engine Light On?

 If your check engine light just came on, the car is telling you that something is outside the normal range.
 Sometimes the cause is minor.
 Sometimes it is more urgent.
 The fastest way to stop guessing is to read the stored trouble code.

 Not sure what your car feels like exactly?
-Start from the symptom: Car Symptoms With a Check Engine Light →
+Start by matching the symptom first — it makes everything else easier.

 Quick answer: the most common real-world reasons are misfires, lean codes, rich codes, EVAP leaks, and catalytic-converter-related problems.
 The code tells you which direction to look first.